Feminism in Latin America: 21st century

-Two major areas of focus for the modern feminist movement in Latin America is legalizing abortion, and stopping violence against women.
+The first female mayor of Mexico City, one of the largest cities in the Western Hemisphere, was Claudia Sheinbaum Pardo, who took office in December 2018.
+Nearly a century after women in Latin America were granted the right to vote, this is significant in a continent that continues to struggle with gender inequality.
+Because in large part to gender quotas, nations including Bolivia, Argentina, Costa Rica, and Mexico have achieved or are on the verge of achieving gender parity in national legislatures, showing an increase in women's political engagement throughout the region over the past 20 years.
+Along with Sheinbaum Pardo's election, Epsy Campbell Barr became the first female Afro-descendant vice president of Costa Rica in May 2018.

-A key expression of the modern feminist movement and the fight for women's rights in Latin America is the Ni Una Menos.
-This is a social movement that emerged as a response violence against women in Latin America.
+Legalizing abortion and preventing violence against women are two issues that are at the heart of the current Latin American feminist movement.
+As a powerful response to gender-based violence, the Ni Una Menos campaign has grown to represent a larger fight for women's rights across the area.
+This is a social movement that emerged as a response to violence against women in Latin America.
 It has evolved to encompass and incorporate the fight for other rights as well.

 Indigenous feminism in Latin America

 Indigenous Latin American feminists face a myriad of struggles, including little to no political representation across all of Latin America.
-It was not until the 2000s that indigenous feminists leaders were able to gain any political power.
+It was not until the 2000s that indigenous feminist leaders were able to gain any political power.
 In 2006, Bolivia elected Evo Morales for president, who spearheaded a new Bolivian movement called the Movement for Socialism.
-This movement allowed for Indigenous working-class women to become members of parliament as well as serve in other branches of the government.
-Though this important transition of power was more peaceful and much more inclusive than any other country in Latin America, in other countries, obstacles still remain for indigenous women to have any representation or political identity.
-The Mayan women that live in Guatemala and parts of southern Mexico, for example, have struggled to gain any political mobility over the last few years due to immigration crises, economic and educational disadvantages.
+This movement allowed Indigenous working-class women to become members of parliament as well as serve in other branches of the government.
+Though this important transition of power was more peaceful and much more inclusive than in any other country in Latin America, in other countries, obstacles still remain for indigenous women to have any representation or political identity.
+The Mayan women that live in Guatemala and parts of southern Mexico, for example, have struggled to gain any political mobility over the last few years due to immigration crises, and economic and educational disadvantages.